tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_intro_to_rest_api_doc.md

 ## Job market is hot for API technical writers

-Many employers are looking to hire technical writers who can create not only complete and accurate documentation, but who can also create stylish outputs for their documentation.
+Many employers are looking to hire technical writers who can create not only complete and accurate documentation but who can also create stylish outputs for their documentation.
 Here's a job posting from a recruiter looking for someone who can emulate Dropbox's documentation:

 {% include course_image.html url="" size="medium" filename="indeed_com" ext_print="png" ext_web="png" alt="Job description asking for someone with skills to create doc site like Dropbox" caption="Job description asking for someone with skills to create doc site like Dropbox" %}